onparallel/parallel-claude-test/docs/certificates.md

 Certificates are managed with Letsencrypt certbot.

 The certificates for \*.onparallel.com are use the dns challenge instead of the http challenge.
 This challenge requires the following script `bin/src/manual-renewal-hook.ts` which handles the creation and cleanup of the necessary dns records.
+A specific hosted zone was created on `_acme-challenge.onparallel.com` to limit the permission of dns record changes to that specific zone.

 Certbot logs are stored in `/var/log/letsencrypt/letsencrypt.log`.
 Check with the command